flutter/website/src/release/breaking-changes/notifications.md

 ## Description of change

 `Notification.visitAncestor` has been removed.
-Any classes which extend `Notification` should no longer override this method.
+Any classes that extend `Notification` should no longer override this method.

 ** If you don't implement a custom Notification that overrides `Notification.visitAncestor`, then no changes are required. **

 ## Migration guide